Integrated Sensing and Communications Towards Proactive Beamforming in mmWave V2I via Multi-Modal Feature Fusion (MMFF): Performance Evaluation

 Fig. \ref{v-d} shows the angle tracking performances of MMFF-Net, DL-PB \cite{mu2021integrated}, and V-A-BP schemes \cite{alrabeiah2020millimeter}.
 The hyper-parameters for the network design and fine-tuning given in \cite{mu2021integrated, alrabeiah2020millimeter} are adopted in our simulations.
-The V-A-BP predicts the optimal beam pair from a pre-defined codebook rather than tracking the angle parameter continuously.
-Then, the equivalent angle prediction values corresponding to the beam prediction results are obtained, which are finite discrete values due to the codebook with finite angular resolution.
+The equivalent angle prediction values corresponding to the beam prediction results of V-A-BP are obtained, which are finite discrete values due to the codebook with finite angular resolution.
 As can be seen in Fig.~\ref{v-d}, the V-A-BP can only complete rough angle tracking with relatively large errors, especially when the vehicle approaches the RSU.
 The DL-PB can hardly realize effective tracking of the vehicle since it merely relies on limited received signals and simple NN architecture.

-To further illustrate the necessity and superiority of multimodality fusion, the performance comparison between the MMFF-Net and uni-modal schemes is presented in Fig. \ref{v-uni}.
-As shown in Fig. \subref*{ab}, the C-A-PB and D-A-PB can only roughly predict the movement trend of the vehicle, which indicates that merely relying on the angular feature and distance feature is not sufficient for accurate vehicle tracking.
-Among the uni-modal schemes, the I-A-PB scheme performs the closest to MMFF-Net but its prediction error is still $16.8\%$ higher.
-Furthermore, when the vehicle approaches RSU, the angle prediction error of I-A-PB is $42.8\%$ higher compared with that of MMFF-Net, demonstrating its weaker tracking ability for fast-varying angles.
-To present the tracking results more clearly, the relative errors are depicted in Fig. \subref*{rb}.
-From the discussion above, it can be concluded that different features can complement each other and reflect the vehicle's motion parameters more comprehensively, jointly contributing to a more accurate angle prediction result especially when the relative angle varies fast.
+To further illustrate the necessity and superiority of multimodality fusion, the angle prediction performance of MMFF-Net and uni-modal schemes is presented in Table \ref{tab:inner comparison}.
+The average angle prediction errors of C-PB and I-PB are larger than DFRC-T and EKF-T, which indicates that merely relying on the angular feature and 2D-visual feature is not sufficient for accurate vehicle tracking.
+Among the uni-modal schemes, in terms of angle prediction performance, the D-PB scheme performs the closest to MMFF-Net but its average prediction error is still $46.02\%$ higher and the standard deviation of error is $45.70\%$ higher.
+Furthermore, when the vehicle approaches RSU, the angle prediction error of D-PB is $1.70 \times 10^{-2}$ and $13.33\%$ higher than that of MMFF-Net, demonstrating its weaker tracking ability for fast-varying angles.
+The performance gain brought by the proposed AWLN module can be reflected through the reduction in mean and standard deviation of angle prediction error, highlighting the significance of weight allocation among distinct multi-modal features.

+From the discussions above, it can be concluded that the superior performance of MMFF-Net is attributed to the efficient extraction of diverse behavioral features from multi-modal data that complement each other and reflect the vehicle's motion parameters more comprehensively and the thoughtful design of feature extraction and fusion mechanisms.
+Despite the increased complexity, MMFF-Net is first trained offline and then deployed on high-performance RSU for online operation.
+Therefore, the increased complexity does not pose significant difficulties in MMFF-Net's practical application.